RoboSDK/Flow/README.md

     - Notation:  `()->R`
     - Example: In C++ this is a `()->R` function, or any other process that emulates the behavior

-3. *Consumer* - A receiver is an function with at least one dependency and nothing depends on it.
+3. *subscriber* - A receiver is an function with at least one dependency and nothing depends on it.
     - Notation:  `(A)`
     - Example: In C++ this is a `(A&&... a)->void` function, or any other process that emulates the behavior